rgrove/sanitize/COMPARISON.md

 * Both Sanitize and Loofah allow you to write blocks or methods that can perform custom manipulation on HTML nodes as they're traversed.
 Sanitize calls them "transformers", whereas Loofah calls them "scrubbers".
-They're more or less equivalent in terms of the functionality they allow.
+They're more or less equivalent in terms of functionality.

 * Loofah has hard-coded whitelists for sanitizing MathML and SVG, which cannot be disabled via configuration.
 Sanitize does not provide built-in configs for